copsTvFan/cops-episode-guide/guide.md

 **Atlanta, GA 7**

-- (10:26 AM Vehicle Pursuit) Zone 1 -- Sr. Officer J.C.
-Clemens wants the
-  cleanest day possible, you give respect to get respect.
+- (10:26 AM Vehicle Pursuit) Zone 1 -- Sr. Officer J. C. Clements wants the cleanest day possible, you give respect to get respect.
 He spots a car driven by Michael, who tossed a gun on him 2 months ago, going east on ML King.
 The car won't stop, does a u-turn, heads to an apartment complex at 3084.
 He